stefanoborini/book-the-software-company/06-office-and-workplace.md

 Do the employees have heavy workloads for long periods of time?
 Are the employees often required to work overtime?
 Is it clear what is expected of each employee?
 Are the employees able to exert influence on their workloads and on how to perform their work?
 Do the employees get the necessary information to be able to perform their work satisfactorily and to prevent conflicting requirements?
 Does bullying and/or sexual harassment occur in the workplace?
 Is the work performed recognised and appreciated?
 Is there any risk of violence in connection with the work?
 Does the work include the provision of training/development, including work variety?
 Is support from qualified staff, management and colleagues available during the day-to-day work?

 - extremely uncomfortable tables, both for height, and for transmission of vibrations between employees.
 - Putting the project in a location that is space limited for additional hires.

+Software developers spend 8 hours a day in front of a computer.
+Respecting them
+- Good, isolated desks that can be raised.
+Reduces vibration transmission, allows to work while standing.
+- Technical excellence: no restrictions for hardware gear, on a no questions asked
+- no quibbling over buying a windows license.